Sgarg4431/Placement-Project/README.md

 ## TPO will Login into the Portal as Admin
 #### After Login TPO would be able to view all the jobs, view Students who have applied to a job and the selected students
 ![6](https://user-images.githubusercontent.com/90102863/178772738-ff1e839d-337b-47ac-b40a-8293f8a9cf21.png)
-### TPO would be able to see the information submitted by student while applying to job and verify the same
+### TPO would be able to see the information submitted by student while applying to job and verify the same (as shown)
 ![Collage Maker-13-Jul-2022-09 08-PM](https://user-images.githubusercontent.com/90102863/178774322-b1ceae7a-2a03-4727-a628-a68f585c736f.jpg)